Homoclinic and heteroclinic solutions of the nonlinear Schr\"odinger equation with a complex Wadati potential: Steady solutions

 where, now $' \equiv \mathrm{d}^2/\mathrm{d}X^2$.
 Setting $\epsilon = 0$ corresponds to the dispersionless limit of the NLS equation \eqref{eq:1} with complex linear potential \eqref{eq:58}.

 Setting $\epsilon = 0$ in eq.~\eqref{eq:24}, the system reduces to the algebraic equations

 which simplify to the quartic polynomial in $\rho$

 that determines the dependence of $\rho$ on $w$ and, through \eqref{eq:9b}, the dependence of $m$ on $w$.
 In the hydrodynamic context, this is referred to as the \textit{hydraulic approximation} \cite{grimshaw_resonant_1986-1,hakim_nonlinear_1997,leszczyszyn_transcritical_2009} and we will adopt this terminology henceforth.
-Steady solutions in the hydraulic regime are discussed in detail in Sec. \ref{sec:hydraulic-solution}